danieldunderfelt/react-response/README.md

 I have a very simple React project set up in `/test/consumer` that demonstrates how to use React-response. `cd` into there and run `node ./consumerenv.js` to run the test app.
 Unit tests are located in `/test`and can be run with `gulp test`.
 This project uses Tape and Sinon for testing.

 To build the library simply run `gulp build`.

+# Collaboration

+PR's welcome!
+Please add tests for all changes and follow the general coding style.
+Semicolons are banned ;)